 In this way, numbers are often used symbolically to reveal the truth in the Bible verses.
 Understanding the numbers will give you great awareness in your Christian life on the divine perfection of God's word.

 The number 1 symbolizes the unity of the one God.
-In Timothy 2:5 NIV:
+In 1 Timothy 2:5 KJV:

 The number 2 symbolizes the dual nature of mankind.
-In Galatians 6:8 NIV:
+In Galatians 6:8 KJV:

 It may also represent the union, such as in marriage or in Jesus Christ and His church.
-In Ephesians 5:31 NIV:
+In Ephesians 5:31 KJV:

 The number 4 symbolizes God's work and universal truth.
-In Revelation 7:1 NIV:
+In Revelation 7:1 KJV:

-After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth to prevent any wind from blowing on the land or on the sea or on any tree.
+And after these things I saw four angels standing on the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree.